sprajjwal/BEW-API_node/docs/README.md

 #### Login

-A GET method that returns a JSON and sets cookie with an authenticated JWT token.
-GET requests can be made to:
+A POST method that returns a JSON and sets cookie with an authenticated JWT token.
+POST requests can be made to:

 `https://confessions-api.herokuapp.com/login`